How is Zeffy free?

 • Foundation grants

 501(c)(3) organizations rely on private contributions, grants, and fundraising efforts to cover operational costs, such as administrative and program expenses.
-While they may charge fees for certain services or events, most of their revenue comes from donations and grants rather than earned income.
+While they may charge fees for certain services or events, most revenue comes from donations and grants rather than earned income.

 • Charitable